Mmarcos01/reading-notes/javascript.md

 ## JavaScript

 JavaScript is the behavior layer and provides **logic** and interactivity to your webpage.
+It can **access** content by selecting any element, attribute, or text in html.
+It can **modify** content by adding or removing elements, attributes, or text.
+With JavaScript you can specify rules for the browser to follow and have the script react to certain events, such as when the user clicks a button or hovers over an image.

 ### Objects and Methods